Mereneese Lamb with salad of raisins and carrots, hot flaky bread

 “That night her handmaids brought her lamb, with a salad of raisins and carrots soaked in wine, and a hot flaky bread dripping with honey.
 She could eat none of it.
 Did Rhaegar ever grow so weary? she wondered.
-Did Aegon, after his conquest?”
-(III: 993)
+Did Aegon, after his conquest?” -A Storm of Swords

 Roman Lamb and Carrots

 This was a delicious dish.
 Hands down one of our favorites so far.
 The sweetness of the sauces suited carrots, raisins, and lamb alike, while drawing out their natural flavors.
 We served our with Naan bread, warmed in the oven, and iced milk sweetened with honey.